 Why is it important that more women are represented in biotech leadership positions?

-What are some of the greatest challenges you have faces as a woman in the industry and/or in a leadership position?
+What are some of the greatest challenges you have faced as a woman in the industry and/or in a leadership position?

 What advice would you give to women interested in a finance position?